omega8cc/boa/docs/PX0-XTRIM.md

 port are recorded in a map), reloads nginx under the shared config lock, and re-probes every domain.
 Any regression auto-restores and aborts.

-**Stage B — one-way on this box.** Marks its phase at ENTRY (a crash mid-run leaves `restore` refusing), dumps and gzip-verifies every database, re-proves the target, then drops databases and their single-grant users (all three grant hosts), removes `backups/`, `src/`, `undo/`, `distro/`, the platform trees named by the `platform_*` aliases, and the static trees — resolving every store symlink FIRST and refusing any target outside the account or the single `/mnt` store.
+**Stage B — one-way on this box.** Dumps and gzip-verifies every database once (the panel db is already in the map), re-proves the target, then drops databases and their single-grant users (all three grant hosts), removes `backups/`, `src/`, `undo/`, `distro/`, the platform trees named by the `platform_*` aliases, and the static trees — resolving every store symlink FIRST and refusing any target outside the account or the single `/mnt` store.
 The proxy keeps serving throughout: nothing in stage B is in its dependency set.

+The irreversible phase stamp lands just before the FIRST drop, not at function entry.
+Everything above it — dump, verify, re-proof — deletes nothing, so an abort there leaves the account quiesced, dumps written, and `restore` still available.
+Stamping at entry made `restore` refuse after failures that had destroyed nothing.
+A real abort proved this: a stage B whose re-proof was still name-matching stopped after taking both dumps, and the account came back at phase `stage-a` with every database and tree intact.

+`restore` puts stage A back — pools, includes, cores, nginx — with one deliberate exception: a PROXIED account does NOT get its dispatcher back.
+It is moved to `/var/backups/off-run/run-<oN>` instead, visibly parked.
+Returning it would let the account's own dispatcher tick and regenerate the platform vhosts, silently un-converting the proxy.

 **Stage C — `finalize`.** Only when every account is shrunk: removes the shared codebases (`/data/all` and `/data/disk/all`), stops and disables